 On July 25, 2018, we entered into a stock purchase agreement with Mitchell Jacobson, our Chairman, Erik Gershwind, our President and Chief Executive Officer, and three other beneficial owners (collectively, the "Sellers") of our Class B common stock, as amended on July 30, 2018 and August 29, 2018 (the "Stock Purchase Agreement").
-Pursuant to the Stock Purchase Agreement, in connection with our existing share repurchase authorization, each Seller agreed to sell or cause to be sold by trusts or other entities on whose behalf such Seller agregate percentage ownership in the company would remain substantially the same.
+Pursuant to the Stock Purchase Agreement, in connection with our existing share repurchase authorization, each Seller agreed to sell or cause to be sold by trusts or other entities on whose behalf such Seller acted, and we agreed to purchase, a pro rata number of shares of Class A common stock, such that the Sellers' aggregate percentage ownership in the company would remain substantially the same.
 Shares purchased under the Stock Purchase Agreement were purchased each month at a price per share equal to the volume weighted average market price that we paid for shares repurchased during the previous month from holders of our Class A common stock under our share repurchase authorization.
-The Stock Purchase Agreement was approved by our Nominating and Corporate Governance Committee as well as the disinterested members of our Class A common stock from the Sellers and/or such trusts or other entities for an aggregate purchase price of approximately \$23.4 million.
+The Stock Purchase Agreement was approved by our Nominating and Corporate Governance Committee as well as the disinterested members of our Board.
+Pursuant to the Stock Purchase Agreement, we purchased an aggregate of 283,239 shares of our Class A common stock from the Sellers and/or such trusts or other entities for an aggregate purchase price of approximately \$23.4 million.
 On October 29, 2018, we entered into a termination agreement with the Sellers pursuant to which the Stock Purchase Agreement was terminated.